 Uninterruptible Power Supplies (U.P.S.)

 This type of power supply is a lifeline in scenarios of power disruptions.
-As the name suggests, as the name suggests, it provides continuous power even if the main supply fails.
+As the name suggests, it provides continuous power even if the main supply fails.
+This guarantees reliability and peace of mind.

 But how does uninterruptible power supply work?
 It achieves this feat by storing energy in batteries and then switching to this stored power instantaneously during outages, ensuring no interruption.